ran-isenberg/ran-isenberg/README.md

 [![Linkedin](https://i.sstatic.net/gVE0j.png)LinkedIn](https://www.linkedin.com/in/ranbuilder/)
 &nbsp;

-Ran Isenberg is an [AWS Serverless Hero](https://aws.amazon.com/developer/community/heroes/ran-isenberg/), a Principal Software Architect at CyberArk, and a [consultant specializing in Platform Engineering and Serverless](https://www.ranthebuilder.cloud).
+Ran Isenberg is an [AWS Serverless Hero](https://aws.amazon.com/developer/community/heroes/ran-isenberg/), a Principal Software Architect at [Palo Alto Networks](https://www.paloaltonetworks.com/), and a [consultant specializing in Platform Engineering and Serverless](https://www.ranthebuilder.cloud).

 With 15+ years of experience in software development and security, Ran has spent the last 6+ years designing and building customer-facing SaaS Serverless services, ensuring the highest production readiness and security standards.